 β

-Check console for .wasm
+Check console for .wasm, .js, or .data errors

 β